KumarRobotics/kr_mav_control/doc/MultiMatlab.md

 cd ~/ws_ros/src/quadrotor_control/matlab_interface
 example_interface(4)
 ```
- * This starts the motors, calls takeoff and moves the 4 MAVs with random velocity.
+ * This starts the motors, calls takeoff and moves all the 4 MAVs with random velocity.
  * Copy and reuse the `example_interface.m` to develop/test your own awesome MATLAB based algorithms.
  * This is a minimal interface.
 More API specific to quadrotor_control can be added easily.